 All visits to your calculating web pages and forms will be tracked in Google Analytics just like any other page on your website.
 You will find all visits to the page under Analytics > Behavior > Site content > All pages.
 In the example below we filtered the list for “/calculate/” since this is the folder where we store all our example calculators.

 If your Google Analytics Tracking ID changes, or if you need to use more than one tracking ID, you must change the setting before you convert the affected web pages.
 The tracking ID for any web page you have already converted will remain the same as it was when the corresponding spreadsheet was last converted.

 If you use another visitor tracking system, you need to manually insert a visitor tracking script for your tracking system into the HTML source for each converted web page.

 If you intend to show the calculator in an iframe, or cut-and-paste the HTML source for the calculator into the source for an existing web page that already has visitor tracking enabled for it, there is no need to add a separate tracking script for the calculator.

-When your website receives visitors from advertising or external marketing partners, you may want to track a predefined “success” event, i.e. a confirmed sale, a new user registration or a validated survey response.
-In web marketing, this event is called a conversion.
+When your website receives visitors from advertising or external marketing partners, you may want to track a predefined “success” event, e.g.

 The conversions count may be used for several different things.
 To improve the quality of pay-per-click advertising in search engines, you may want to study the conversion report from the search engine.
 The below example is from Google Adwords and shows you the number of successful conversions per search term, and the average advertising cost to achieve a conversion for each search term.
 This information allows you to add more and more profitable search terms, and remove the unprofitable ones.